Nongtajkrub/Termily/README.md

 ├───main.c
 └───termily.h

 Then you can program your game in your source file.
-For a guide on how to use Termily, please visit our wiki page (_Wiki page is being work on_).
+For a guide on how to use Termily, please visit our [Wiki page](https://github.com/Nongtajkrub/Termily/wiki) (_Wiki page is being work on_).

 ## Compiling your game